 GB Mag sat down with Olufunmi Odeyemi, who is from Nigeria and has been a student at Nottingham Trent University for the past three years.
-We find out what in Nottingham inspired her to write two powerful poems, both of which won a prize in the Nottingham Young Creative Awards.
+We found out how Nottingham inspired her to write two powerful poems, both of which won a prize in the Nottingham Young Creative Awards.

 She says: “I have been coming to the UK since I was a child and when my siblings moved here I came to visit them.
 It helped me decide that I wanted to study in Nottingham too, even though I could have chosen anywhere in the UK.